drand/website/docs/blog/2021-10-28-the-value-of-drand-continued.md

 ---
-title: "The value of drand continued"
+title: "The value of drand _(continued)_"
 summary: "This blog post covers the second set of responses we received from League of Entropy members on our question: What’s the value of drand for your organisation and why do you support it!"
 date: 2021-10-28
 ---

 This blog post covers the second set of responses we received from League of Entropy members on our question: _“What’s the value of drand for your organisation and why do you support it”_!
 We hope you enjoyed [the first part](../blog/2021-09-14-the-value-of-drand.md) as much as we did.
 Read on to get more inspiration and come join as an operator, or a [Software Engineer](https://jobs.lever.co/protocol/ca0b97f4-6117-4004-8d7d-1a4520e2d5be) to take drand to the next level, and establish it as a foundational Internet protocol!

 As a reminder, the [League of Entropy](https://leagueofentropy.com/) (LoE) is a consortium of independent, and diverse organizations that partner together to operate a  publicly verifiable, decentralized, bias-resistant, and reliable randomness beacon, called [drand](https://drand.love)!
-The consortium was originally formed in 2019, and is currently supported by 16 member organizations that includes: Cloudflare, École Polytechnique Fédérale de Lausanne (EPFL), University of Chile, Kudelski Security, Protocol Labs, ChainSafe, cLabs, C4DT, Emerald Onion, Ethereum Foundation, IC3, PTisp, Tierion, UCL, QRL Foundation, ZenGo.
+The consortium was originally formed in 2019, and is currently supported by 16 member organizations that include: Cloudflare, École Polytechnique Fédérale de Lausanne (EPFL), University of Chile, Kudelski Security, Protocol Labs, ChainSafe, cLabs, C4DT, Emerald Onion, Ethereum Foundation, IC3, PTisp, Tierion, UCL, QRL Foundation, and ZenGo.

 ---